Monon Trail

-The Monon Trail (known as the Monon Greenway in Carmel) is a rail trail located entirely within the U.S. state of Indiana.
-It runs along the main line of the Monon Railroad, a popular railroad line connecting the cities of Chicago and Indianapolis with stops at major locations.
+The Monon Trail (known as the Monon Greenway in Carmel and Monon South in Southern Indiana) is a rail trail located entirely within the U.S. state of Indiana.
+It runs along the main line of the Monon Railroad, a popular railroad line connecting the cities of Chicago and Indianapolis and Louisville with stops at major locations.
 After the decline of railroad travel and the sale of the company in 1987, the portion of the line between Indianapolis and Delphi, Indiana, was abandoned.

-In Northwest Indiana, the trail is 4.4 mi long, running through Lake County from Munster to Hammond.
-In the Indianapolis area, the trail consists of 18.1 mi running through Hamilton and Marion counties, connecting Indianapolis, Carmel and Westfield.
-The trail has been extended through Sheridan to the Hamilton-Boone County line, making the total length 25 mi.

-The first portions of the trail were created in the late 1990s, but it has been consistently extended in both of its segments since then.
-The trail is a shared use path complete with trailheads, park amenities and local attractions near it.
+The first portions of the trail were created in the late 1990s in central Indiana, but it has been consistently extended in both of its segments since then.
+There are currently three major segments: